Read the Latest

 In follow-up studies of children who have had TPAIT, most experience pain relief and improved quality of life.
 After surgery, 10 percent of patients are diabetic and 30 percent require low-dose insulin therapy.

 For patients who do not have hereditary pancreatitis, alternative procedures such as therapeutic endoscopy may relieve pain and improve function and quality of life.
-Children’s is one of only a few centers in the country offering therapeutic endoscopy to children with pancreatitis.
+UPMC Children's Hospital of Pittsburgh is one of only a few centers in the country offering therapeutic endoscopy to children with pancreatitis.

-Researchers at Children's are actively involved in research aimed at developing new treatments for chronic pancreatitis in children.
+Researchers at UPMC Children's Hospital of Pittsburgh are actively involved in research aimed at developing new treatments for chronic pancreatitis in children.
 They are directing a laboratory study looking at why certain genetic defects lead to chronic pancreatitis.
 Learning more about why children get pancreatitis will help doctors to find new and better ways of treating it.

 Dr. Husain i also investigators in an international study, funded by the National Institutes of Health, to create a database of information about chronic pancreatitis in children.
 This study will help doctors better understand the causes, complications, and outcomes of chronic pancreatitis in children.

-Referrals are not required from primary care physicians or other Children’s Hospital of Pittsburgh specialty services.
+Referrals are not required from primary care physicians or other UPMC Children’s Hospital of Pittsburgh specialty services.
 Referrals for patients enrolled in managed care insurance plans may require authorization from the insurance provider and primary care physician.

 All necessary referral and authorization forms must be received before the patient’s visit.
 Prior submission of medical records, imaging studies, and biopsy slides are recommended for optimal consultation.